Complete Guide to Construction Project Management Supremacy

 4. Infrastructure And Heavy Construction

-Infrastructure construction projects, also referred to as civil constructions, include structures like airports, bridges, roads, highways, tunnels, and transit systems.
+Infrastructure construction projects, also called civil construction, include structures like airports, bridges, roads, highways, tunnels, and transit systems.

 This type of construction is in the public’s interest and gets implemented by government agencies.
 However, some prominent private corporations may be involved too.